Teaching support from the UK’s largest provider of in-school maths tuition.

 Intervention

-As part of an intervention programme, invite those students who are not receiving Third Space Learning online tuition for maths to use lessons or after school sessions to work through a specific selection of free online maths lessons.
+As part of an intervention programme, invite those students who are not receiving Third Space Learning online tuition for maths to use lessons or after school sessions to work through a specific selection of free online maths revision guides.

 Third Space Learning's secondary classroom on an electronic device